francescamen/Wi-Fi-multipath-parameter-estimation/README.md

 ```bash
 matlab Matlab_code/data_generation.m
 ```
+The data is generated considering a 1 X 4 MIMO system, i.e., one transmitter antenna and four receiver antennas, operating on a 80 MHz channel with 256 OFDM sub-channels and with 15 dB of SNR.

 ## Multi-path parameter estimation approaches
 The following pipelines take as input a file containing channel frequency response (CFR) data and provide as output the estimated parameters of the multi-path components.